CommonAccord/Site-Org/Doc/01/Agt/Type/DataSharing/Form_T01_V02.md

 1.sec={1.1.Sec} {1.2.Sec} {1.3.Sec}

-1.1.Sec=When used in this Agreement, the term “Confidential Data” means confidential and proprietary data in the Data Set disclosed by Provider to {P1.Handle} in connection with the Purpose that
+1.1.Sec=When used in this Agreement, the term “Confidential Data” means confidential and proprietary data in the Data Set disclosed by Provider to {P1.Handle} in connection with the Purpose that {1.1.List}

 1.1.List=(i) {1.1.1.Sec} or (ii) {1.1.2.Sec}.

-1.1.1.Sec=prior to disclosure, is marked with a legend indicating its confidential status or
+1.1.1.Sec=prior to disclosure, is marked with a legend indicating its confidential status

 1.1.2.Sec=if disclosed orally or visually is identified by Provider as confidential at the time of disclosure and is summarized to {P1.Handle}’s Primary Technical Contact by Provider within 30 days following such disclosure